roboflow/roboflow-swift/README.md

 ## Inference Results ###

-You'll have noticed that when an inference is complete, the SDK returns an array of `RFObjectDetectionPrediction` results.
+You'll have noticed that when an inference is complete, the SDK returns an array of `RFObjectDetectionPrediction` or `RFInstanceSegmentationPrediction` results.
 These are structs that contain data on what object was detected in the image, as well as information on the bounding box that encapsulates that object:

 ```
 x: Float